-An draw is a draw. drawy means a painting that offers a multitude of prints.
-A distinction is made between "dry" paintings and paintings wet or drawy (with several prints).
-For example, a board with an 8 of hearts, a 7 of hearts, a jack of clubs and a queen of clubs is a board (or board) that we will call drawy.
-Here, not only can our opponent have a ready-made hand as a sequence, two pairs, a three of a kind, but also, a strong or very strong draw.
-On this particular board, there are many straight draws (5-6, 5-9, AK, KT) but also two possibilities of color draws.
+A draw is a print.
+Drawy means a painting that offers a multitude of prints.
+We distinguish between "dry" boards and "wet" or "drawy" boards (with multiple draws).
+For example, a board with an 8 of hearts, a 7 of hearts, a Jack of clubs and a Queen of clubs is a drawy board.
+Here, not only can our opponent have a ready-made hand such as a sequence, two pair, three of a kind, but also, a strong or very strong draw.
+On this particular board, there are many straight draws (5-6, 5-9, AK, KT) but also two possible color draws.

-On a board drawy, generally, even with a very strong hand, we will play the hand quickly, i.e. we will bet and if our opponent has bet before us, we will raise.
-On a drawy, our opponent will have much more reason to stay in the hand.
+On a drawy board, generally, even with a very strong hand, we will play the hand quickly, that is, we will bet and if our opponent has bet before us, we will raise.
+On a drawy board, our opponent will have much more reason to stay in the hand.
 The majority of his range will be draws and we will want to make him pay.
-Keep in mind that some big draws will dominate top pairs, so don't overvalue your hand, even if you're convinced your opponent has a lot of draws.
+Keep in mind that some big draws will dominate top pairs, so don't overestimate your hand, even if you are convinced that your opponent has a lot of draws.